How to Qualify for the Canadian Experience Class

 FAQs

-Can you apply for one of the Provincial Nominee Programs via the CEC?
+Can You Apply for One of the Provincial Nominee Programs via the CEC?

-Can you get Canadian Citizenship via the CEC?
+Can You Get Canadian Citizenship via the CEC?

 No. The CEC is specifically for applicants who already live and work in Canada and have done so for the last 12 months without any breaks.
 Other applicants must apply via the other Express Entry streams.